Schedule a

 Economic Damages

-For losses that are tangible and easily measurable, economic damages will be rewarded.
+For losses that are tangible and easily measurable, economic damages will be awarded.
 This can include, but is not limited to, past, present, and future medical bills, lost wages due to the inability to work, rehabilitative therapy, and the cost of prescription medications.

 Non-economic Damages